 Red wine is quite popular in wine stores, and restaurants offer various reds, from light and fruity ones to dark, concentrated ones with an almost chewing texture.
-Many red wines are labeled with the grape variety Merlot, Cabernet Sauvignon, Pinot Noir, etc. So here we will talk about these three popular types of red wine.
+Many red wines are labeled with the grape variety Merlot, Cabernet Sauvignon, Pinot Noir, etc. I will talk about these three the most popular types of red wine.

 You might be familiar with these terms, but what do they really mean?
 What is a Merlot really like?
 Is it lighter and more full-body than a Cabernet Sauvignon, and will it go well with that chicken breast you’d like to try?
 Of course, to enjoy wine, you don’t need to be closely familiar with the features of the grapes they are made from, but knowing a little about the profiles of the most common grapes and their wines will help you be a better consumer.
 It will help you describe what you like and choose the wine you will enjoy.
 So in this primer, we will go through the most common grapes from which red wines are made.
 Merlot, Cabernet Sauvignon, and Pinot Noir are sometimes called international varietals because they grow in many different regions worldwide.
 The wines produced from them vary depending on the amount of sunshine, the amount of rain, the way the grapes are picked, and the winemaker’s vision.
 Here we will focus on these grapes’ standard features to help you become a better-educated wine consumer.
 Later you can start exploring the differences in the wines made from Cabernet Sauvignon in France and California, for example.
 But, for now, let’s focus on what they have in common.